 1 Teaspoon per hand – BIOTONE’s Exfoli Sea Salt Glow

-Mix 1 tablespoon Firmi Sea /Black Baltic Spa Body Mud and 1 tablespoon charcoal into a masque, add 2 drops Detoxifying Complex blend – apply to the hands, wrap in plastic and keep warm while you move on to treating another part of the body.
+Mix 1 tablespoon Firmi Sea /Black Baltic Spa Body Mud and 1 tablespoon charcoal into a masque, add 2 drops Detoxifying Complex blend – apply to the hands, wrap in plastic and keep warm.
+At the same time, you move on to treating another part of the body.
 (I use my electric mitts) Leave on for at least 15 to 20 minutes

 Massage and Finish

-Take your favorite medium like BIOTONE’s Muscle and Joint Creme and perform a firm and therapeutic hands massage, include lots of spreading.
-I like to use tools to achieve a memorable experience and aide in my effectiveness.
+Take your favorite media like BIOTONE’s Muscle and Joint Creme and perform a firm and therapeutic hands massage, include lots of spreading.
+I like to use tools to achieve a memorable experience and aid in my effectiveness.
 One of my new favorites is a Thai stick.
-It’s a traditional rounded wood tool that works great on hands and feet and you can get it online at places like Amazon.
+It’s a traditional rounded wood tool that works great on hands and feet, and you can get it online at places like Amazon.
 I also love hot and cold flat stones that allow me to scrape the palm.

 How about the Tropical Superstar Aloe

-At the Wellness Experience I will also be presenting some simple self care how to’s including self care hand massage and a Tibetan Hand Energizing exercise.
-These Wellness events are a new addition to my practice and I already have to limit attendance.
-I am looking forward to sharing with my fellow massage therapists, on how to execute these events at this year’s World Massage Festival.
+At the Wellness Experience, I will also present some simple self-care how to’s, including self-care hand massage and a Tibetan Hand Energizing exercise.
+These Wellness events are a new addition to my practice, and I already have to limit attendance.
+I am looking forward to sharing with my fellow massage therapists how to execute these events this year’s World Massage Festival.
 Because sharing information is what it is all about.
 I want to take this opportunity to give special thanks to the BIOTONE crew for believing the same.

 Note: Hand protocols are made up of the same basic components as body treatments: exfoliation, masque, massage, and finish.
-BIOTONE’s website has a whole host of menu and protocol ideas that can be adapted for the hands.
+BIOTONE’s website has a whole host of menu and protocol ideas adapted for the hands.
 Check them out here.